 Hey!
 Glad you could make it.

-I’m just talking with a hot potential client on Skype.
+I’m just talking to a hot potential client.
 Bear with me and listen in for a moment…

 ME: Yep, I’m available from the first of the month.